What are the different stages of cirrhosis?

-If you have cirrhosis, you may develop one or more of the symptoms below.
-If you have or are worried about any of these symptoms discuss them with your doctor
+If you have cirrhosis, you have develop one or more of the symptoms below.

 - generally feeling unwell and tired all the time